OthinusG/mac-dotfiles/README.md

 |右键点击|下一曲|
 |Ctrl+右键点击|上一曲|

-**These are my personal macOS dotfiles, with a theme inspired by "Tahoe".**
+**These are my personal macOS dotfiles, with a theme inspired by "MacOS".**
 The vast majority of this configuration is borrowed from the work of others in the community; I've simply tweaked and integrated it to fit my own habits and workflow.
 The ultimate goal is to create a clean, efficient desktop environment that helps me stay focused on the task at hand.
 For more efficient music control, I have customized the status bar music widget.
 The controls are as follows: